ray-project/ray/doc/source/train/overview.rst

 -----------------

 The training function is a user-defined Python function that contains the end-to-end model training loop logic.

-When launching a distribued training job, each worker executes this training function.
+When launching a distributed training job, each worker executes this training function.
 Typically, this training function contains logic for loading the dataset, training the model, and saving checkpoints.

 Ray Train documentation uses the following conventions: